 Puppies naturally nip at each other while playing, and sometimes they don’t realize how hard they’re able to do this without hurting the other dog.
 If they bite too hard, another dog will likely make a loud yelp sound, warning the puppy, “Hey, that hurt!”
 You can teach your puppy this as well by making a loud, high-pitched “OW” sound if he bites you.
 Then, make sure to give him a treat or verbal praise for backing off.

 After teaching him that biting you is painful, let him know what is ok to bite or chew.
-If he starts nibbling at your fingers or toes while you’re playing with him, offer him a toy instead (here’s a link to the best toys for your teething puppy).
+If he starts nibbling at your fingers or toes while you’re playing with him, offer him a toy instead.
+The AKC Puppy Teething Pack has several great options and comes in two sizes based on your pup's breed.
 If he continues to nip you, stop the play session so that he realizes that biting is not rewarded.

 Never hit your dog or otherwise physically punish him.
 If your pet seems to be biting out of aggression (not during a play), speak to a veterinarian about ways to deal with that behavior.